alchacas1/D/src/md/USERS_FUNCTIONALITY.md

 # Users Functionality Documentation

 ## Overview
-User editing functionality has been successfully added to the Price-Master application's DataEditor component.
+User editing functionality has been successfully added to the noname application's DataEditor component.
 This allows for complete CRUD (Create, Read, Update, Delete) operations on user data through Firebase integration.

 ## Features Implemented